databio/geniml/docs/likelihood/assess.md

 ```
 from gitk.assess.intersection import run_intersection

-F_10 = run_intersection("test/data/raw",
+F_10 = run_intersection("test/consesnus/raw/",
                         "tests/consesnus/file_list.txt",
                         "tests/consenus/universe/universe.bed",
                         no_workers=1)
 ```
-where we can directly return F10 score of the universe.
+where we can directly return F10 score of the universe if we don't specify that we want to save metrics to the file.

-## Distance distribution assessment
+## Region boundary distance measure
+Next, we can calculate the distance between region in file and the nearest region in the universe:
 ```
  gitk assess distance --raw_data_folder tests/consesnus/raw/\
                       --file_list tests/consesnus/file_list.txt \